Memory-mapped file: Platform support

 The D programming language supports memory mapped files in its standard library (std.mmfile module).

 Ruby has a gem (library) called Mmap, which implements memory-mapped file objects.

+Rust does not provide any mmap functionality in the standard library but there exists a third-party crate (library) called memmap2.

 Since version 1.6, Python has included a mmap module in its Standard Library.
 Details of the module vary according to whether the host platform is Windows or Unix-like.

 For Perl there are several modules available for memory mapping files on the CPAN, such as Sys::Mmap and File::Map.